-- It has had seven cases where weaknesses in the security of data required reporting to the Information Commissioner's Office as detailed on page xxxx: - Whilst there is no requirement to comply with all elements of the corporate governance code for central government departments, Swansea Bay University Health Board has undertaken an assessment against the main principles as they relate to an NHS public sector organisation in Wales.
+- It has had seven cases where weaknesses in the security of data required reporting to the Information Commissioner's Office as detailed on page 33: - Whilst there is no requirement to comply with all elements of the corporate governance code for central government departments, Swansea Bay University Health Board has undertaken an assessment against the main principles as they relate to an NHS public sector organisation in Wales.
 This assessment has been informed by the assessment of governance and also evidenced by internal and external audits.
 The health board is complying with the main principles of the code where applicable, and follows the spirit of the code to good effect and is conducting its business openly and in line with the code.
 It recognises that not all reporting elements of the code are outlined in this governance statement but are reported more fully in the wider annual report.
-There have not been any reported/identified departures from the Corporate Governance Code during the year. - Welsh Government has an ambition for the public sector to be carbon neutral by 2030.
-This ambition sits alongside the Environment (Wales) Act 2016 and Wellbeing of Future Generations (Wales) Act 2015 as legislative drivers for decarbonisation of the Public Sector in Wales.
-The health board's carbon strategy was agreed in 2016 and sets out the long-term vision and response to climate change, promoting healthy lowcarbon lifestyles and creating shared vision on future developments that will affect the health of local communities. - As an employer with staff entitled to membership of the NHS Pension Scheme, control measures are in place to ensure all employer obligations contained within the scheme regulations are complied with.
-This includes ensuring that deductions from salary, employer's contributions and payments are in accordance with the scheme rules, and that member records are accurately updated in accordance with the timescales detailed in the regulations.
+There have not been any reported/identified departures from the Corporate Governance Code during the year.